 AZCAAR was founded in 2007 on the premise to improve the life challenges facing African Americans in Arizona and to act as a resource for those serving the African American community focusing in the areas of: Civic Engagement, Communications, Criminal Justice, Economics, Education, Health and Well-being, Leadership, and Racial Equity.

 AZCAAR has identified 9 focus areas that are interrelated and dependent on one another to foster significant improvements in the lives of African Americans in Arizona.

 Connie has over 20 years experience in HR and diversity sourcing for Fortune 500 companies.
 Connie is a management graduate from Arizona State University and has served on the boards of multiple non-profit organizations.

 Roy has over 25 years of experience in HR for Fortune 100 corporations in leadership development and intercultural relations.
-Roy earned his MBA from Pepperdine University and certificates in International Management and Executive Leadership from Duke University and the University of Virginia.
+Roy holds an MBA from Pepperdine University and certificates in International Management and Executive Leadership from Duke University and the University of Virginia.